stuartherbert/putting-ansible-to-work/installing-ansible.md

 2. Re-clone the Ansible git repo and run `sudo make install` inside it again
 3. Re-run your playbooks to make sure that they still work

 If any of your playbooks have stopped working, check [the Ansible changelog](https://github.com/ansible/ansible/blob/devel/CHANGELOG.md) first to see if there are any useful pointers to your problem.
-I look at [debugging failing roles](debugging-failing-roles.html) later in the book.
+I look at [debugging failing roles](debugging-failing-roles.html) later in this book.

 <div class="callout warning" markdown="1">
 #### Remember To Tell Everyone To Upgrade Ansible